Hello Paneristi,

 Panerai watches bear four serial numbers.

-1. Case-Type-Number: Case-Type-Number beginning with “OP”, followed by a four-digit number.
-First numbers started with 6500, after ~20 years new cases have today a number around 7400 (e.g. OP 7387).
+- Case-Type-Number: Case-Type-Number starts with “OP”, followed by a four-digit number.
+First numbers started with 6500, after ~20 years new cases have today a number around 7600 (e.g. OP 7571).

 4. References